Find Usages of Symbols

-This command allows finding all usages of a specific symbol in the solution.
+This command allows finding all usages of one or more symbols in the solution.
 You can start the search from the declaration of the symbol or from any other usage.
-You can invoke this command from the editor, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

-- If a single usage is found, ReSharper will navigate you to the usage directly in the editor.
-Two or more search results will be shown in the Find Results window.
+If a single usage is found, ReSharper will navigate you to the usage directly in the editor.
+Two or more search results will be shown in the Find Results window, where you can conveniently explore and analyze the usages.

 When searching for usages of generic types such as